aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-numbers-to-ods/_index.md

 The following example demonstrates how to merge NUMBERS to ODS in Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge NUMBERS to ODS.
 Upload your files, call Workbook.Combine method for merging files, and then save it to ODS file.
 If you develop code in Java, this will be simpler than it sounds.
-See {{platform} example that merges NUMBERS to ODS.
+See Java example that merges NUMBERS to ODS.

 {{% /blocks/products/pf/agp/text %}}